 Science is taught through a variety of topics covering Light, Seasonal Change, Plants and Animals, Materials, Sound, Habitats, Forces and Magnets, Light, Rocks, States of Matter, Electricity, Earth and Space and Evolution and Inheritance.

 Long Term Plans

-We have a four-year rolling programme of whole school themed topics which structure and shape our learning throughout school.
-These topics are then broken down into different aspects for each Key Stage.
+We have a two-year rolling programme of whole school themed topics which structure and shape our learning throughout school.
+These topics are then broken down into different aspects for each year group.
 Use the link below to find out more about what we will be learning about.

 Help Your Child at Home

 Please click on the links to download your copy of the National Curriculum expectations for each year group in English and Maths.

 - Year 2 English and Maths for Parents.pdf pdf18.9 KbDec 13th, 2018

 - Year 3 English and Maths for Parents.pdf pdf24.8 KbDec 13th, 2018